 If you have any doubts as to whether a fact is material or not, it should be disclosed.

-Failure to disclose all material facts may invalidate your policy or may result in your policy not operating fully.
+Failure to disclose all material facts may invalidate your claim and render your policy void.

 If you would like to talk to us about how we could improve our service to you, or if you are unhappy with the service you are receiving please let us know.
 The company has a written procedure in place for the effective consideration and handling of complaints.
 Any complaints should be addressed in writing to the Managing Director, Adelphi Financial Brokers, 8 Adelphi Quay, Waterford.